heptarch/heptarch.github.io/drafts/demon.md

 It is bleeding to death.

-Twelve flies break off from the swarm and dart into alignment around the dying spider, an icosahedral web thousands of miles wide.
+Twelve flies break off from the swarm and dart into alignment around the dying spider, forming an icosahedral web thousands of miles wide.
-Spears of flame travel inward.
+Spears of flame travel inward and impale it.
 Slowly, with ritual symmetry, they converge, folding up space as they go.
-The letter is sealed and despatched to the future.

 <p align="center">
   ⁂